 A supply of good quality compost is key to having a successful vegetable garden, and its even better when you make your own.
 Not only do you reduce you kitchen waste, but you save money by replenishing your soil’s nutrients for free.

-Making good compost is a bit like baking a cake.
+Making good quality compost is a bit like baking a cake.
 You need the right ingredients in the right proportions, otherwise it can turn into a slimy mess.

-How to Make Good Compost
+How to Make Compost at Home

 - grass clippings